Cerberus-Agency/midsouthcoatings/pages/home.md

 ---
 layout: layouts/hero.njk
 title: Home
-excerpt: COOLWALL&reg; is a next-gen exterior coating that looks great, for life.
+excerpt: COOLWALL® is a next-gen exterior coating that looks great, for life.
 Available in over 570 beautifully heat reflective hues, these colors are guaranteed to last a lifetime.
 permalink: /
 eleventyNavigation:
   key: Home